-Repealing the clean electricity tax credits jeopardizes these projects and the broader Utah clean economy, threatening local job creation, business opportunities, and long-term economic growth.
+Changes to the clean electricity tax credits jeopardizes these projects and the broader Utah clean economy, threatening local job creation, business opportunities, and long-term economic growth.

-Would my energy bills go up?
+Will my energy bills go up?

-The bill eliminates programs and cuts access to key credits that lower the cost of energy.
-If the bill passes in its current form, Energy Innovation estimates that the average Utah household will spend nearly \$230 more per year on energy by 2030, and \$510 more by 2035.
+The law eliminates programs and cuts access to key credits that lower the cost of energy.
+Energy Innovation estimates that the average Utah household will spend nearly \$230 more per year on energy by 2030, and \$510 more by 2035.